 To prevent errors from occurring, telephone requests for repeat prescriptions are not accepted.

-Prescriptions can be sent to a designated chemist who will prepare your medication ready for collection.
+Prescriptions are be sent to a designated chemist who will prepare your medication ready for collection.
 You will need to allow additional time for the chemist to collect and prepare your medication.
-Please contact reception for details of which chemists offer this service.
-If you wish to use this facility, please write the name of the chemist you wish the prescription to be sent to at the top of the reorder list.

 Your repeat prescriptions are regularly reviewed by the doctors, and you may be asked to attend for a review appointment with the doctor or nurse if you do not attend the surgery regularly.